 Errol’s death only came to public attention thanks to determined efforts by family members, led by daughter-in-law Alison Turner.
-She contacted Disability News Service (DNS), providing its editor, long-time disability rights campaigner John Pringle, with evidence from the coronial inquest.
-Pringle broke the story on January 23, and it was reported widely by mainstream media outlets five days later.
+She contacted Disability News Service (DNS), providing its editor, long-time disability rights campaigner John Pring, with evidence from the coronial inquest.
+Pring broke the story on January 23, and it was reported widely by mainstream media outlets five days later.

 Alison said the DWP’s policies “killed” her father-in-law.
 She told the Daily Mirror, “I want a guarantee that he wasn’t going to die for no reason—that they will see his death, take on board the seriousness of what they’ve done and learn from it.”